wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/The Lifecycle of Repeated Items.md

 ---
 articleType: concept
 ---
-# Repeaters: The Lifecycle of Repeated Items
+# The Lifecycle of Repeated Items

-When you work with a repeater in code, it's important to understand how the items in the repeater are created, updated, and deleted.
-First, you need to know how each repeated item relates to the data that drives it.
+When you work with a [repeater](https://dev.wix.com/docs/velo/velo-only-apis/$w/repeater/introduction) in code, it's important to understand how the items in the repeater are created, updated, and deleted.
+First, you need to understand how a repeater's items connect to its data.

-A repeater's data is stored as an array of objects, which you get or set using the repeater’s `data` property.
+A repeater's data is stored as an array of objects, which you get or set using the repeater's `data` property.
 Each object in this array must have a unique `_id` property that links the object to a specific repeated item in the repeater.
 The `_id` value can include only alphanumeric characters and hyphens (`-`).
 Besides `_id`, each object in the data array can include any other properties you need.

 For example, a simple array of repeater data may look like this: